deadroxy/nowplayingtotext/README.md

 NowPlayingToText is a stay open AppleScript applet that writes current iTunes track information to a text file.

 While this applet is running, the current track (or internet stream) playing in iTunes will be written out to `NPTT.txt`.
-The file will be created in the same directory where this applet was launched from.
+The file will be created in the same directory where this applet is launched from.
 You can use this output as a text source in OBS to display information about the music playing during a stream.

 Included Files